/

 Desktop & Mobile Apps

 The apps are clean and straightforward.
-No flashy maps or gimmicks.
+No flashy maps or unnecessary gimmicks.
 Just a simple list of locations, a big connect button and quick-access smart servers for streaming or gaming.
-I connected on my Windows laptop, Android phone and iPad within minutes and everything just worked.
-Split tunnelling and the kill switch are easy to find if you need them.
+I connected on my Windows laptop, Android phone and iPad without much friction, and split tunnelling and the kill switch are still easy to find if you need them.

 Privacy Specs

-PureVPN has cleaned up its act nicely.
-The British Virgin Islands base means no forced data retention laws, and the multiple independent audits back up the no-logs claim.
+PureVPN has cleaned up its act nicely compared with the brand's older reputation.
+The British Virgin Islands base means PureVPN says it is not legally required to store customer data, and the Trust Center now points to a fourth no-log assessment, independent accountability work, VPN Trust Initiative membership and ISO 27001 certification.
 In my own packet analysis during testing I saw no DNS or WebRTC leaks.

 10 Devices at Once